 On iPhone: Settings → Wi-Fi → tap the (i) next to your network → Configure DNS → Manual, remove existing entries, and add 1.1.1.1 followed by 1.0.0.1.
 On Android: Settings → Network & Internet → Private DNS, choose Private DNS provider hostname, and enter one.one.one.one.

-A single app silently updating software, syncing cloud files, or uploading a backup can saturate your connection and slow down everything else.
-On Windows, press Ctrl + Shift + Esc to open Task Manager and click the Network column header to sort processes by bandwidth — any process consuming several Mbps is a suspect worth closing.
-On iPhone, go to Settings → General → Background App Refresh and disable it for apps that don’t need to update in the background.
+A single app quietly updating software, syncing cloud files, or uploading a backup can saturate your connection and slow everything else.
+On Windows, I press Ctrl + Shift + Esc to open Task Manager and click the Network column to sort processes by bandwidth — anything pulling several Mbps is worth closing.
+On iPhone, go to Settings → General → Background App Refresh and disable it for apps that do not need it.

-A bloated browser cache doesn’t slow your raw connection, but it makes browsing feel sluggish because the browser works harder to render pages.
-In Chrome, press Ctrl + Shift + Delete (Windows) or Cmd + Shift + Delete (Mac), select Cached images and files, set the time range to All time, and click Clear data.
-The fix takes under 30 seconds and often produces an immediate improvement.
+A bloated cache does not slow your raw connection, but it makes browsing feel sluggish because the browser works harder to render pages.
+In Chrome, press Ctrl + Shift + Delete (Windows) or Cmd + Shift + Delete (Mac), select Cached images and files, set the range to All time, and click Clear data.
+It takes under 30 seconds and often produces an instant improvement.

-Corrupted TCP/IP settings can silently throttle speeds in ways that other fixes won’t touch.
+Corrupted TCP/IP settings can throttle speeds in ways other fixes will not touch.
 On Windows, open Command Prompt as administrator and run these commands one at a time:

 netsh int ip reset